palashvsid/Projects/MLPC-Documentation.md

 The client requires an efficient product classification system, for easy navigation and product display on the client e-commerce website.
 This will allow customers to find their exact needs.
-Currently, out of the 3 million SKU’s in its inventory only 330k SKU’s have been classified by a third-party contractor, at 7k SKU’s per month.
+Currently, out of the 3 million SKUs in its inventory only 330k SKUs have been classified by a third-party contractor, at 7k SKUs per month.
 This is a manual and time consuming process with recurring expenses.

 Hence, we are building a robust machine learning engine using elements of supervised/ unsupervised learning.
-The algorithm is developed based on existing SKU’s which are already classified.
+The algorithm is developed based on existing SKUs which are already classified.
 The algorithm also accounts for the ability to identify and handle the introduction of new product families not available in the training data.
 Hence, this will allow the client to increase its classification throughput, automate the